Need a proficient camera with the flexibility of interchangeable lenses? You no longer have to settle for a bulky SLR.

 If you are a keen photographer, or have a particular style that you want to cater to (eg, macro or portraiture), make sure to check out what lenses are available before investing in the camera body.
 Check out our favourite accessories and lenses for your brand new ILC.

 Got a collection of older, legacy lenses?
 You may be able to fit them on your new ILC with an adapter.
-Some manufacturers offer them directly, with full warranty support, but in other cases you will need to source them elsewhere, such as from eBay.
+Some manufacturers offer them directly, with full warranty support, but in other cases, you will need to source them elsewhere, such as from eBay.

 Still not sure whether an ILC or SLR is for you?
 Read our article to determine which will meet your needs best.
+Not every current ILC is listed below — we will update this list once more reviews of recent models are published.